Asphode1/Population_Management/README.md

 # Import Database

 Execute [QuanLyNhanKhauCreateTables.sql](QuanLyNhanKhauCreateTables.sql) using SQL Server Management Studio.
+To have a full sample database, restore the database from the file QuanLyNhanKhau.bak.

-Open file [DatabaseConfig.txt](DatabaseConfig.txt) and change the configuration of your database (server name and password).
+In the first entrance, the App will ask you to fill the Database Cònfiguration (servername, user, pasword).
+You can also change this later at the login UI.

 # Run the program